 26 February-10 March 2024

-Using local newspapers, magazines, flyers, and other similar found items, Daniela Ruiz Perez will create artwork about the fauna found in the wetlands of Louisiana.
+Using local newspapers, magazines, flyers, and other similar found items, Daniela Ruiz Perez created artwork about the fauna found in the wetlands of Louisiana.
 She writes, “In my work, I honor my impulses as if part of the environment’s organic processes.”
 Trained as a geographer, she is currently engaged in a body of work that uses maps to showcase conservation issues of animal species in her home community of the Chesapeake Bay area.
-During her time in New Orleans, she will research the wetlands of Louisiana and make artwork that will be exhibited in an April and May 2024 exhibition in Kolaj Institute’s Gallery that focuses on environmental art.
+During her time in New Orleans, she researched the wetlands of Louisiana and made artwork that was exhibited in the Collage the Planet exhibition at Kolaj Institute’s Gallery which focused on environmental art.

 Daniela Ruiz Perez is a mixed media assembly artist from metropolitan Washington, DC.
 Her background as a Geographer has led her to develop her practice around maps in both physical and representative forms.
 She received a B.F.A and B.S in Geographical Sciences from the University of Maryland, and is now looking to continue to explore a sustainable practice in graduate school.